ropensci-review-tools/pkgcheck-action/README.md

 [![Build & Push Docker](https://github.com/ropensci-review-tools/pkgcheck-action/actions/workflows/publish.yaml/badge.svg)](https://github.com/ropensci-review-tools/pkgcheck-action/actions/workflows/publish.yaml)
 <!-- badges: end -->

+This package contains a Github Actions script to automatically check R packages with [rOpenSci's {pkgcheck} system](https://docs.ropensci.org/pkgcheck/) which is run on all packages submitted for peer review.
-Use Github Actions to check your R package with [{pkgcheck}](https://docs.ropensci.org/pkgcheck/) and make sure it is ready to submit to [rOpenSci](https://ropensci.org/)'s peer review system.
+This action will implement a GitHub Action to ensure your package is ready  to submit to [rOpenSci](https://ropensci.org/)'s peer review system.
-The results will be posted in a new or updated Issue and uploaded as workflow artifacts.
+The results are shown in the workflow output, and can also be posted in a new or updated GitHub Issue.

 ## Usage
-You can either use `pkgcheck::use_github_check()` within your package repository or copy the basic workflow file below into `.github/workflows/pkgcheck.yaml`.

-### Workflow triggers
-If you want the results to be posted as an issue the workflow will need write access to your repo.
-This is automatically the case for events triggered within your repo like pushes and PRs from collaborators with write access.

-If a PR is opened from outside the repo e.g. a fork, the default `github.token` will not have write access to protect your repository from malicious actors, if you use the `pull_request` trigger.
-The default setting for the `post-to-issue` trigger is set to prevent failure in case of pr

-:warning::warning: ***Never use the `pull_request_target` trigger as this will allow forks to run arbitrary code with access to your repos secrets***:warning::warning: For more information see [here](https://securitylab.github.com/research/github-actions-preventing-pwn-requests/).
+Like the GitHub actions functions from [the `usethis` package](https://usethis.r-lib.org/reference/index.html#git-and-github), the [`pkgcheck::use_github_action_pkcheck()` function](https://docs.ropensci.org/pkgcheck/reference/use_github_action_pkgcheck.html) will create a workflow file called `pkgcheck.yaml` in your local `.github/workflows` directory.
+The default workflow has the following relatively simple structure:

 ```yaml
 name: pkgcheck